★★★★★ 4.9/5 ( +420 avis vérifiés )

 The water acts directly on the skin.
 The skin is a so-called “containing” organ since it

 envelops us entirely.
 It is the only barrier between the body and the outside world.
 But it is alive and as such, it interacts with its environment.
-The skin is also a so-called emunctory organ, that is to say it is capable of eliminating waste and toxins, through its pores, via perspiration.
+The skin is also a so-called emunctory organ, meaning that it is capable of eliminating waste and toxins, through its pores, via perspiration.
 But it is also capable of absorbing what it comes into contact with, like a blotter: this is how cosmetics treat skin problems.
 This phenomenon also explains the softening of the stratum corneum, this layer of dead cells which protects the surface of the skin, when you bathe your feet or hands before a pedicure or manicure.
 Beyond these natural processes, the skin often absorbs toxic substances unintentionally, and loses precious substances, especially water, when its hydrolipidic film is altered.
 This trans-epidermal water loss, which leads to dehydration, is aggravated by hard water and excessive hygiene.
 In fact, hard water then penetrates more easily into the skin and alters it even more: it is a real vicious circle.

 What is hard water?

 To reach underground reserves, water travels from the earth's surface through the ground.
 During this passage, it circulates in limestone or chalky geological layers which load it with carbonates (calcium and magnesium) and microparticles of trace elements.
 Water is said to be “hard” when it retains a lot of minerals.
 It is therefore highly concentrated in salts, in particular calcium and magnesium.
-The hardness of water is measured in degrees “F”: between 0 and 18°F water is called soft, between 18 and 30°F it is semi-hard and hard if it exceeds 30°F. At home, we can easily assess the hardness by the traces it leaves when drying: this is the limescale it contains and which is deposited when it evaporates... the same which scales washing machines and which damages the skin !
+The hardness of water is measured in degrees “F”: between 0 and 18°F water is called soft, between 18 and 30°F it is semi-hard and hard if it exceeds 30°F. At home, we easily assess the hardness by the traces it leaves when drying: this is the limescale it contains and which is deposited when it evaporates... the same one which scales washing machines and which damages the skin !

 How does hard water attack the skin?